 RU-486, the “Abortion Pill”

 The most common method of abortion for a baby less than nine weeks old is RU-486, a.k.a. the abortion pill.
-RU-486 is actually a series of two drugs: a dose of mifeprestone at the abortion facility, followed by a dose of oral misoprostol 48 hours later.
-The second dose is usually taken at home, where the dead baby is flushed out of the womb.
+RU-486 is actually a series of two drugs: a dose of mifepristone followed by a dose of oral misoprostol 48 hours later.
+Both doses are usually taken at home, where the dead baby is flushed out of the womb.
 Side effects include pain, bleeding, nausea, heart palpitations, anemia, fainting, fatigue, breast and skin conditions, and fevers.
 One U.S. woman nearly died of severe bleeding as a result of taking the abortion pill.

 No matter what Planned Parenthood abortion providers and other pro-abortion advocates say, the abortion pill is not safe nor is it painless.
 Women experience severe pain after taking the pills while their body delivers the dead baby at home alone.